The Squatter's Daughter (1910 film)

 The Squatter's Daughter is a 1910 Australian silent film based on the popular play by Bert Bailey and Edmund Duggan.
+The play was filmed again in 1933.

 Synopsis

-The plot concerns the rivalry between two neighboring sheep stations, Enderby and Waratah.
-This version includes the subplot about the bushranger Ben Hall which was not used when the play was adapted again in 1933.
+The plot revolves around the rivalry between two neighboring sheep stations, Enderby and Waratah.
+This version includes the subplot about the bushranger Ben Hall, which was not used when the play was adapted again in 1933 as the bushranger ban had been introduced.